joeybright/gren-args/README.md

 ##### Shortcut options

-This package does not specify any difference between using a single `-` character or `--` when prefixing options.
+This package captures and returns the difference between `-` character or `--` when prefixing options and returns it as part the captured option.

 It's a convention that options prefixed with the `-` character are single-character shortcuts (like using `-o` in the above example instead of `--output`), but this package does not enforce this behavior.
 Keep this in mind when desgning your program - you may want to check for both the full option name (`--output`) and its shortcut (`-o`).